March 2026

 March at NMTS: Developmental Disabilities Awareness Month

-March is Developmental Disabilities Awareness Month β€” a national movement that began in 1987 as a call for access, opportunity, and full inclusion in community life for people with intellectual and developmental disabilities.
+March is Developmental Disabilities Awareness Month — a national movement that began in 1987 as a call for access, opportunity, and full inclusion in community life for people with intellectual and developmental disabilities.
 Today, it is about more than awareness; it is about honoring lived experience, celebrating identity, and amplifying voices that have always been present and powerful.

-Projects like the award-winning podcast Telling It Our Way, featuring stories written and performed by people with developmental disabilities, create space for those voices to be heard on their own terms β€” sharing real, complex, joyful, and challenging moments of life with honesty and pride.
+Projects like the award-winning podcast Telling It Our Way, featuring stories written and performed by people with developmental disabilities, create space for those voices to be heard on their own terms — sharing real, complex, joyful, and challenging moments of life with honesty and pride.
 In the music world, bands like The AutistiX are redefining what it means to be performers, creating vibrant original music that reflects both the realities of navigating a world not built for everyone and the extraordinary creativity that comes from neurodivergent perspectives.

-This is the spirit of Developmental Disabilities Awareness Month, and it is the work we witness every day at Note-Ables Music Therapy Services.
 Through music therapy and adaptive music programs, people of all abilities gain new skills while also having a space to express who they are, build meaningful connections, and step forward as artists, collaborators, and leaders in our community.

-At NMTS, awareness is turned into action β€” into opportunities to perform, to connect, to learn, and to be recognized as an essential part of our community.
-That work happens in every session, every class, and every performance.
+At NMTS, awareness is turned into action — into opportunities to perform, to connect, to learn, and to be recognized as an essential part of our community.
+This is the spirit of Developmental Disabilities Awareness Month, and it is the work we witness every day at NMTS.

-β€” Manal Toppozada, Executive Director
+— Manal Toppozada, Executive Director

 Cue the Music… It’s Prom Night